 Dust off your dancing shoes and get into the disco spirit this Halloween, because Riverside Museum has a spooky plan.
 Melting Pot DJ is bringing the disco vibes alongside dancers, drag performers, acrobats and more to get party-goers delightfully terrified.
-The night of October 29 will be as memorable as it gets, with its disco revolution in One Night at the Museum.
+The night of Saturday, October 28 will be as memorable as it gets, with its disco revolution in One Night at the Museum.

 Disco music took over the New York club scene throughout the 70s, and revolutionised dance music for years to come.
-From the underground bathhouses hosted by Frankie Knuckles, the apartment parties held by David Mancuso at The Loft and Nicky Siano’s Gallery parties, to the opulence of Studio 54 and Paradise garage hosted by Larry Levan.
+From the underground bathhouses hosted by Frankie Knuckles, the apartment parties held by David Mancuso at The Loft and Nicky Siano’s Gallery parties, to the opulence of Studio 54 and Paradise Garage hosted by Larry Levan.
 The New York venues were a place where everyone was welcome, where music lovers found solace and the perfect dance moves with music produced specifically for the dancefloor.

 And now, Glasgow’s Melting Pot nights aim to offer just that: to find one’s groove again and to get back into the times when peace and love were the only presence on the dancefloor.